File & Directory Locations¶

 Note that the partition specified by this option must also be specified as partition-name, where you substitute ‘name’ for the alphanumeric string you set defaultpartition to.

-partition-name:<none>The pathname of the partition name.
+The pathname of the partition name.
 At least one partition pathname MUST be specified.
 If the defaultpartition option is used, then its pathname MUST be specified.
-For example, if the value of the defaultpartion option is default, then the partition-default field is required.
+For example, if the value of the defaultpartion option is part1, then the partition-part1 field is required.

 Metadata is information used to process the mailbox data, rather than the contents of the messages withing the mailbox.
 Examples include headers, caches, indexes, etc.